-Awards season is well underway with Hollywood’s starriest names hopping from one red carpet to another in a bid to promote their latest project (whilst demonstrating their fashion know-how of course).
+Awards season is well underway with Hollywood’s starriest names hopping from one red carpet to another in a bid to promote their latest project.
+But it can prove difficult for our celebrity to know which pose to strike on the red carpet.
+So how do A-listers navigate the camera flashes so effortlessly on the red carpet?

 From Lady Gaga‘s now-viral ‘toothache’ pose to the classic Angelina Jolie-inspired leg, we asked author and body language expert, Judi James, to decode famous celebrity red carpet poses and the secret meanings behind them.